zachbutton/crystalize.js/README.md

 });
 ```

-Now, all your shards will have a unique id from `ulid` if they didn't already have an id.
+Now, all your shards will have a unique id from `ulid` if they didn't already have one.

 ### Timestamp

-We have enough building blocks to ensure every shard has a timestamp, are ordered by those timestamps, and then revisit the `.focus()` example using them.
+We have enough building blocks to ensure every shard has a timestamp, and are ordered by those timestamps.

 ```typescript
 import { ulid } from 'ulid';